Fighting Climate Change With Food

 2. Become a Good Food Nation ambassador.

-Ambassadors amplify the voices in their communities and help to ensure the Scottish government understands what is happening at a grassroots level, and are making policies that support positive change.
+Ambassadors amplify the voices in their communities, helping to ensure the Scottish Government understands what is happening at a grassroots level and informing policies that support positive change.
 Ambassadors meet with Members of the Scottish Parliament, organize petitions and social media campaigns, and much more.

-3. Encourage the United Kingdom government to pledge to the International Fund for Agriculture Development.
+3. Encourage the Government of the United Kingdom to pledge to the International Fund for Agriculture Development (IFAD).

-The International Fund for Agriculture Development (IFAD) is dedicated to reaching out to the most vulnerable in rural areas of poor countries.
-Help encourage Boris Johnson and the UK government to champion smallholder farmers, who produce 50 percent of the world’s food calories and are disproportionally affected by climate change, at this year’s UN Climate Change Conference by announcing an ambitious pledge to the IFAD.
+IFAD is dedicated to eradicating rural poverty and hunger in the world’s poorest countries by investing in small-scale farmers.
+Encourage Prime Minister Boris Johnson and the British Government to champion small-scale farmers at this year’s UN Climate Change Conference by announcing an ambitious pledge to IFAD.
+These farmers —many of them women, youth, and Indigenous Peoples—produce about a third of the world’s food, yet they are disproportionally affected by climate change.
+Global hunger will continue to grow if rural small-scale farmers cannot adapt their farming to unpredictable weather.

 4. Add your voice to the Climate Scotland campaign.